Advise Me

 Along with its distinct nutty flavor, there are good health reasons people from around the globe are reaching for pumpkin seed oil.
 It contains these nutrients that are important for overall health and well-being:

-• Essential fatty acids, which can help keep your heart and brain healthy
+• Essential fatty acids, which can help with heart and brain health

 • Vitamin E and antioxidants, which may nourish your skin and protect it against free radicals